Columbia University agrees to pay more than $220M in deal with Trump to restore federal funding

 The university will also have to issue a report to a monitor assuring that its programs “do not promote unlawful DEI goals.”

+Columbia said it has launched disciplinary action against students who participated in pro-Palestinian demonstrations.
+The protests included one inside the school’s main library before final exams and an encampment during alumni weekend in 2024.

+A student activist group said nearly 80 students were told they have been suspended for one to three years, or expelled.

-The pact comes after months of uncertainty and fraught negotiations at the more than 270-year-old university.
-It was among the first targets of President Donald Trump’s crackdown on pro-Palestinian campus protests and on colleges that he asserts have allowed Jewish students be threatened and harassed.
+The deal comes after months of uncertainty and fraught negotiations at the more than 270-year-old university.
+It was among the first targets of President Donald Trump’s crackdown on pro-Palestinian campus protests and on colleges the president asserts have allowed Jewish students to be threatened and harassed.

 Columbia’s own antisemitism task force found last summer that Jewish students had faced verbal abuse, ostracism and classroom humiliation during the spring 2024 demonstrations.

-Other Jewish students took part in the protests, however, and protest leaders maintain they aren’t targeting Jews but rather criticizing the Israeli government and its war in Gaza.
+But other Jewish students took part in the protests and protest leaders maintain they aren’t targeting Jewish people but rather criticizing the Israeli government and its war in Gaza.

 Also in the settlement is an agreement to ask prospective international students “questions designed to elicit their reasons for wishing to study in the United States,” and establishes processes to make sure all students are committed to “civil discourse.”